RohanFernandez/FretBuzzEngine/README.md

 # FretBuzz_OpenGL

-This is a repo of an engine made to support x64 and Win32 currently in development.
+A game engine made to support 2D and 3D games.
+All libraries are contained within the repository and should run out-of-the-box provided you use Visual Studio 2017, Platform toolset v141.

 Libs::
-	Graphics API :: Open GL, GLEW, GLFW
+	Graphics API :: Open GL, GLEW, GLFW \n
-    Image        :: FreeImage
+    Image        :: FreeImage \n
-	Audio        :: irrKlang
+	Audio        :: irrKlang \n
-	Math         :: GLM
+	Math         :: GLM \n